 Once you are in your raft or kayak, you’ll be pulled up a conveyor belt to the top reservoir.
 From there, you’ll go down either the recreational or competition channel.
 The recreational channel will be slower and designed for people new to the sport.
 The competition channel will have a higher thrill level and require more advanced paddling skills.

 Do I have to bring my own equipment?
 For rafting, tubing and body boarding, the center will provide all the equipment you need – rafts, tubes, boards, paddles, lifejackets (PFDs) and helmets.
-Whitewater kayakers may either bring their own gear or rent ours (in addition to pass).
+Whitewater kayakers may either bring their own gear or rent ours (in addition to purchasing a pass).

 Where can I buy a RIVERSPORT Rapids pass?
 Season and day passes can be purchased online or at Guest Services in the Boathouse District.